Beliavsky/Gnuplot-Fortran/README.md

 # Gnuplot-Fortran
-Use subroutines to call gnuplot to make plots from Fortran in a single line, for example
+Use subroutines to call gnuplot to make plots from Fortran in a single line of code, for example

 ```fortran
 program test_plot